Measure performance with web-vitals.js, Google Analytics and BigQuery

 }

-// Return default/empty params in case there are no entries.
+// Return default/empty params in case there is no attribution.

 return {